GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Restart the application after fixing it.

     ```sh
-    source set_env_vars.sh # Optional: Required if running in a new terminal window
     chmod +x start_app.sh # Optional: Required if first time running the script
     ./start_app.sh
     ```